Moira, County Down: Moira 1800–present

 The 2nd Earl was raised to a yet-higher rank of the peerage in 1816, when he was created Marquess of Hastings, subordinating the Moira title.

 Lord Hastings was the last member of the Rawdon family to reside in Moira Castle (which he had always used as a secondary residence in any case).
 In 1805 he sold it to Sir Robert Bateson, 1st Baronet, who also did not use it as a primary residence.
 The status of Moira thus declined considerably.
 The Rawdons' legacy lingered, however, with several streets and housing developments bearing their name centuries later.
 The Acts of Union had reduced the power of the Ascendency, and Moira was now directly governed by London instead of Dublin.
 In addition, the Great Reform Act had reduced the ability of landowners in general and lords in particular to control Moira.

 Moira itself continued to develop during this period.
 A canal was built to the north (which became the boundary between Counties Antrim and Down), and a Market Hall completed at the expense of the Bateson family in about 1810.
-It was considered to have market the completion of the village.
+It was considered to have marked the completion of the village.
 In 1841 Moira railway station was completed, and is now the oldest such structure on the island of Ireland.
 Moira Castle itself was vacated by the Batesons, and was demolished during the Victorian Era.
 A few gate stumps remain, as does some stepping for the famous gardens, and the dug-out cellar.